ramendrarajput/WikiMindAI/README.md

 4. Observe Results: The AI will process your question and display the relevant answer based on the information from Wikipedia.
 The answer will be shown directly below the question input.

+> Note that this Model is still under development and might not perform effectively.
+I'm trying to bring it up to speed as soon as possible
 ### Creator
 Gideon Ogunbanjo
 > [Credits](https://www.youtube.com/@eniolaa)